-SCALIBUR's core objective is to promote innovative approaches to collection, sorting and recycling of urban biowaste in Europe.
+SCALIBUR's core objective is to promote new circular economy approaches to recycle urban biowaste in Europe.
 To achieve this objective, it is crucial to identify and engage all relevant stakeholders along the biowaste value chain.

-A main part of the project focuses on mapping all relevant stakeholders in their operational settings; understanding their challenges; identifying local influences, such as economic, social or legal factors; and collecting existing best practices and generating new ones to help the pilot cities adopt technologies developed in SCALIBUR.
-This long-term engagement approach is crucial to enhance the acceptance and adoption of newly developed technologies and processes.
+A main part of the project (Work Package 2) focuses on mapping all relevant stakeholders in their operational settings; understanding their challenges; identifying local influences such as economic, social or legal factors; and collecting existing best practices and generating new ones to help the pilot cities adopt technologies developed in SCALIBUR.